 A perfect solution for those who want the large, immersive experience of an acoustically transparent screen but are sitting close enough where even the advanced, coated-thread materials like the XD would have too much visible texture, the Center Stage UF was developed from the formulation of the thread itself to provide the perfectly-smooth looking image of a solid surface but with acoustical transparency (2.2dB average attenuation above 2kHz).
 It's 0.8 unbenchmarked gain will improve your black levels by 20% and perform better in rooms with lighter colored surfaces.

-For use with projectors that can output 2000 lumens or higher, the Glacier Gray will improve your black levels by 20% and room splashback contamination up to 36%.
+For use with projectors that can output 2000 lumens or higher, the Glacier Gray PS (now perfectly smooth!) will improve your black levels by 20% and room splashback contamination up to 36%.
 This solid screen material is the perfect solution for those that want a non-AT screen that can tolerate a little ambient light or lighter colored room surfaces.
 The Glacier Gray non-AT solid screen is a multi-layer material that was developed keeping the easiest mounting method in mind, our grommet / o-ring system.
 The back side is a sturdy reinforced weave with a black film applied to completely kill any translucence to the material, assuring that even in front of a white wall there will not be any contrast-killing light contamination like traditional non-reinforced vinyl screens can have.
-On top of that is the optical layer with just enough sheen to keep the white levels up and a light embossing to maximize uniformity and viewing angle.
+On top of that is the optical layer with just enough sheen to keep the white levels up and a perfectly smooth surface.

 Our new Matinee™ line of ambient light-rejecting optical screens begins with the dynamic, 2.0 gain Silver, effectively doubling the white levels in your image.
 Perfect for active 3D and also polarized for passive 3D use, it features a reflective layer with ultra-fine particles to eliminate sparkles, and a substrate that effectively consumes moderate ambient light levels from any direction.
 With a durable diffusion top-layer to allow the screen to be wiped down with nearly any cleaner (including rubbing alcohol), it's available in our fixed frame screens up to about 57" image height.
 A projector throw ratio of 1.8x image width (toward the longer end of the zoom) is recommended.
 If you can't achieve that throw, a curved screen will fix the issue.